-In a previous paper, Vedder & Gallaway (1998) statistically test the concept of the Armey curve using USA data.
-Their results suggest occurrence of the Armey curve in USA over the time period from 1947 to 1997.
-In a separate section, the authors substantiate the claim that these results could be generalised into many Western economies.
-The present paper adopts a methodology similar to that of Vedder & Gallaway with several adjustments to examine the relationship between government expenditure and economic growth with relation to a developing country, i.e. Sri Lanka.

-The approach used by Vedder and Gallaway (1998) is to relate government size (G) to economic growth (O).
-The government size is represented by government expenditure as a percentage of output (GDP), and the growth of the economy is represented by total output (RGDP).
-It provides the following quadratic function:
+The present paper adopts a methodology similar to that of Vedder & Gallaway (1998).
+It, however, introduces several adjustments to examine the relationship between government expenditure and economic growth with relation to a developing country, i.e. Sri Lanka.
+The approach used by Vedder and Gallaway (1998) relates government size (G) to economic growth (O).
+Government size is represented by government expenditure as a percentage of output (GDP), and the growth of the economy is represented by total output (RGDP).
+This provides the following quadratic function: